hassepaul/tgtest/README.md

 ### network\_plugin

-Description: network plugin for kubenretes network overlay (azure or calico)
+Description: (Required) Network plugin to use for networking.
+Currently supported values are azure and kubenet.
+Changing this forces a new resource to be created.

 Type: `string`